opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

  [Emphasis added]

-34     To find that a director is “accustomed to act” on the instructions of a person not appointed as one – often referred to as a ‘shadow director’ – it is sufficient if there is a “discernible pattern of compliance” with the shadow director’s instructions; occasional departures from the pattern will not affect the finding of shadow directorship: _Raffles Town Club Pte Ltd v Lim Eng Hock Peter and others_ [2010] SGHC 163 (“ _RTC_ ”) at [45].
+34     To find that a director is “accustomed to act” on the instructions of a person not appointed as one – often referred to as a ‘shadow director’ – it is sufficient if there is a “discernible pattern of compliance” with the shadow director’s instructions; occasional departures from the pattern will not affect the finding of shadow directorship: _Raffles Town Club Pte Ltd v Lim Eng Hock Peter and others_ <span class="citation">[2010] SGHC 163</span> (“ _RTC_ ”) at [45].
 There is no requirement that the shadow director’s directions or instructions must extend over the whole field of the company’s corporate activities: _Secretary of State for Trade and Industry v Deverell and another_ [2000] 2 WLR 907 at 920.
 A shadow director is subject to the same fiduciary duties as an appointed director: _RTC_ at [49].

 35     In my view, CC Liu remained a shadow director after his resignation from the Parakou board on 31 December 2008.
 The evidence, viewed in its totality, shows that CC Liu was a key decision maker whose directions continued to be sought even after he ceased to be a director.